Skip advert

 Advertisement - Article continues below

 So what will the buyers of 26MY Defenders be getting over previous versions?
-Outside, new spec options including Borasco grey and Woolstone green paint, very gently revised lighting and a new seven-speed alloy wheel option.
+Outside, new spec options including Borasco grey and Woolstone green paint, very gently revised lighting and a new seven-spoke alloy wheel option.
 The Defender Octa gets more customisation options too, with a Patagonia White matte wrap option.
 You can also now order forged carbon exterior and interior trim.
 It’s claimed the front and rear lights are modestly revised but truthfully, they’re detail changes you wouldn’t notice without having the cars side by side.

 Inside, you’ll see a new slightly odd-looking box through the steering wheel, on the column.
 That’s the new driver monitoring system, complete with a camera, to make sure you’re paying attention.
 The alerts can be switched off in the driver assistance menu.
 Look to the left and you’ll see a much larger, 13.1-inch curved infotainment screen that reaches all the way down to the climate control panel.
 We wonder if the ergonomics will be a bit odd, given the gear selector is mounted on that same panel and therefore, now obscures some of the larger screen.